 Marketable securities are classified as trading and are carried at fair value.
-The Company’s marketable securities consist of corporate bonds and highly liquid mutual funds and exchange-traded & closed-end funds which are valued at quoted market prices.
-The Company had no marketable securities as of September 30, 2021 and 2020.
+The Company’s marketable securities consist of corporate bonds and highly liquid mutual funds, and exchange-traded and closed-end funds which are valued at quoted market prices.
+The Company had no marketable securities as of September 30, 2022 and 2021.

 Equipment is stated at cost less accumulated depreciation.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the assets.
 The Company estimates useful lives as follows:

 The Company reviews the carrying value of long-lived assets for indicators of possible impairment whenever events and circumstances indicate that the carrying value of an asset or asset group may not be recoverable from the estimated future net undiscounted cash flows expected to result from its use and eventual disposition.
 In cases where estimated future net undiscounted cash flows are less than the carrying value, an impairment loss is recognized equal to an amount by which the carrying value exceeds the fair value of the asset or asset group.
 The factors that would be considered by management in performing this assessment include current operating results, trends and prospects, the manner in which the property is used and the effects of obsolescence, demand, competition and other economic factors.
 Based on this assessment, there was no impairment at September 30, 2022 and 2021.

 The Company’s investment consists of common and preferred shares of DepYmed, Inc.